Industruino/libraries/README.md

 const int DAC_current_high_raw[3] = {0,3600,3600}; //raw DAC value for high reference calibration point.
 Ignore first 0, subsequent is CH1-CH2 from left to right. const int DAC_current_high_uA[3] = {0,19530,19530}; //corresponding uA for high reference calibration point.
 Ignore first 0, subsequent is CH1-CH2 from left to right.
 ```

+# RTC
+Industruinos with the D21G topboard have a built-in RTC (MCP79402 with I2C 0x57 and 0x6F) that can be used with this [library](https://github.com/Industruino/MCP7940-RTC-Library).
+A simple example that displays the date and time on the LCD can be found [here](https://github.com/Industruino/democode/blob/master/rtc_D21G/rtc_D21G.ino).

+# EEPROM
+Industruinos with the D21G topboard have 1kB EEPROM (non-volatile memory) available over I2C (0x50, 0x51, 0x52, 0x53) that can be used with this [library](https://github.com/RobTillaart/Arduino/tree/master/libraries/I2C_EEPROM).
+It can also be used directly with the Wire library to read/write bytes.

+Each of the 4 I2C addresses have 255 bytes available; in total 1kByte.

+Check out this [example sketch](https://github.com/Industruino/democode/blob/master/i2c_eeprom_D21G/i2c_eeprom_D21G.ino) that uses the above library to write/read `byte`, `long`, and `float` types (including the conversions).

+The 32u4 and 1286 topboards can use the standard Arduino EEPROM library.

 # Watchdog